Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/13/2025

 I did 5 labs today and the 50 questions of the free Anki version.I am trying to upgrade the Anki.

+## 2/17/2025

+Almost 4 days since i didn't document my progress , not that i did not fo anything , fow now i am in the fourth module ans i already did 4 labs in it.
+I still did not upgrade the Anki but i had a lot of issues because i am in Haiti payng somethng in the apple store is quite challenging.